vivekkuppa-1000bytes/AWS-CloudFormation-Examples/lambda_template/README.md

-### JSON to Parquet Converter(s3lambdatrigger.yaml)
+### s3lambdatrigger.yaml

-This AWS CloudFormation template creates a serverless solution for converting JSON files stored in an S3 bucket to Parquet format using AWS Lambda and AWS SNS.
+<u>This AWS CloudFormation template creates a serverless solution for converting JSON files stored in an S3 bucket to Parquet format using AWS Lambda and AWS SNS</u>
+___
 ### Parameters
 - **BucketName**: Name for the S3 bucket where JSON files are stored.
 - **PrefixPlaceholder**: Prefix for the S3 key filter.